 Due to emergencies being so unpredictable, it’s important for all businesses (not just healthcare facilities) to have an adequate EAP that covers any potential emergency or disaster.
 However, now more than ever, healthcare facilities should be focusing on business continuity awareness and why they need an EAP, aside from just remaining compliant.

-Healthcare facilities are the resting spot for a lot of sensitive material, as well as patients who are sick and might be unable to get themselves out of harm’s way during an emergency.
+Those who are wanting to Start a Home Health Care Business or any healthcare facility should understand what healthcare facilities are the resting spot for a lot of sensitive material, as well as patients who are sick and might be unable to get themselves out of harm’s way during an emergency.
 When patients go to a healthcare facility, they are relying on that facility to be a safe environment for them.
 When a hospital or other healthcare facility lacks proper safety plans, it can cost patients, visitors and even staff their lives.

 In addition, failure to implement an Emergency Action Plan can also become costly for the healthcare provider.
 Anthem is a great example: Back in 2015 Anthem was the victim of a massive cybersecurity breach involving 80 million people due to lack of a more strategic, risk management approach.
 The case ended up settling for $1.7 million.
 Cisco’s 2017 Annual Cybersecurity Report stated that over one-third of businesses who were victims of a cybersecurity breach last year claimed that it lost them at least 20 per cent in revenues.